campjs/campjs-ix/source/diversity-inclusiveness/index.md

 This year we've spoken to the community and have a number of diversity initiatives to make CampJS a more welcoming place.

 * Diversity tickets for underrepresented groups
-* First-timer discount so newbies have a better opportunity to attend
 * More to come, watch this space